-Documentation is one area every surgeon should try and improve a three step process of surgical billing where recognizing, documenting, and coding of the patient’s condition.
-It provides the necessary patient information to make sure that patient condition is monitored constantly in chronic state.
-This documentation will provide you with a constant feedback system of the patient condition and leading the surgeon towards a more effective frame-work to ensure that the providers are following a quality measure that must be used for better value-based care.
-Chronic conditions mean that patients have to necessarily visit emergency room and emergency hospital visit this will be costly care but documentation will help in reducing the care cost.
+Documentation is one area every surgeon should try and improve a three-step process of surgical billing where recognizing, documenting, and coding of the patient’s condition.
+It provides the necessary patient information to make sure that the patient’s condition is monitored constantly in a chronic state.
+This documentation will provide you with a constant feedback system of the patient’s condition and leading the surgeon towards a more effective framework to ensure that the providers are following a quality measure that must be used for better value-based care.
+Chronic conditions mean that patients have to necessarily visit the emergency room and emergency hospital visit this will be costly care but documentation will help in reducing the care cost.

-A detailed documentation help in patient engagement an important part of value based reimbursement.
-Chronic conditions of patient are usually a combination of lifestyle and disease; documentation will help in physicians to provide an accurate recap on the condition.
-Educating the patient about the condition and encouraging them about lifestyle changes can increase the incentive under value based reimbursement.
-Your documentation will act as a validate document for the authentication of the procedure which is a critical component of value based care.
+Detailed documentation help inpatient engagement an important part of value-based reimbursement.
+Chronic conditions of the patient are usually a combination of lifestyle and disease; documentation will help in physicians to provide an accurate recap on the condition.
+Educating the patient about the condition and encouraging them about lifestyle changes can increase the incentive under value-based reimbursement.
+Your documentation will act as a validated document for the authentication of the procedure which is a critical component of value-based care.

 Surgical Coding With Hierarchical Condition Category (HCC) Coding

-The goal of RAF is to pay Medicare Advantage and prescription drug program by adjusting payment for enrollees based on demography and health status.
+The goal of RAF is to pay Medicare Advantage and prescription drug programs by adjusting payment for enrollees based on demography and health status.

-For any provider with HCC payment model is important and the providers should report the chronic condition patient.
-In chronic condition a patient might require extra care, so a yearly reporting should be maintained.
-Though HCC provides all the necessary factors it’s important to report all conditions as the money funded for each patient can be put in negative balance.
+For any provider with the HCC payment model is important and the providers should report the chronic condition patient.
+In a chronic condition, a patient might require extra care, so yearly reporting should be maintained.
+Though HCC provides all the necessary factors it’s important to report all conditions as the money funded for each patient can be put in a negative balance.

 Process In Your Surgical Facility